danielecook/seq-collection/README.md

 ## Development

-As I have done in the past, I intend to develop `seq-kit` over a period of months or years.
+As I have done in the past, I intend to develop `seq-collection` over a period of months or years.
 In general, this means I'll add a new tool or utility when it becomes apparent that I need it.

 However, I am open to PRs, requests, and feedback.
 Please let me know what you think.